HWA Tutorial On AMD GPU

 The AMF interface on Windows is based on DXVA/D3D11VA but on Linux it is based on their Pro Vulkan and OpenCL stack, which is a closed source solution.
 We only provide full hardware acceleration for it on Windows.

 The VA-API interface on Linux is an open source implementation.
 This open driver stack embraces Intel's Libva standard and exposes their video hardware via the Mesa Gallium RadeonSI driver.
-And thanks to the developers of RADV Vulkan driver, we can interop between the VA-API and Vulkan on Vega+ GPUs, which make it possible for us to use Vulkan compute to achieve full hardware acceleration on Linux.
+And thanks to the developers of RADV Vulkan driver, we can interop between the VA-API and Vulkan on Polaris+ GPUs, which make it possible for us to use Vulkan compute to achieve full hardware acceleration on Linux.

 Unlike NVIDIA NVENC, there is no concurrent encoding sessions limit on AMD GPU.